MicrosoftLearning/mslearn-databricks/Instructions/Exercises/05-Azure-Databricks-Data-Factory.md

 5. Note the **runOutput** value, which is the *path* variable to which the notebook saved the data.

-## Delete Azure resources
+## Clean up

-If you've finished exploring Azure Data Factory integration with Azure Databricks, you can delete the resources you've created to avoid unnecessary Azure costs and free up capacity in your subscription.
+If you've finished exploring Azure Databricks, you can delete the resources you've created to avoid unnecessary Azure costs and free up capacity in your subscription.